tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 You can proactively delete files in the following ways:

-- Deleting files via the COS Console by deleting a single file, deleting files in batches, clearing incomplete multipart uploads, or emptying buckets.
+- Deleting files in the COS console by deleting a single file, deleting files in batches, clearing incomplete multipart uploads, or emptying buckets.
 - Deleting files using COSCMD or COSBrowser.
 - Deleting files using the COS APIs or SDKs.
 - Configuring the system to delete files regularly through the COS lifecycle management feature.